-The criteria for the Museum Estate and Development Fund (MEND) have been set by the Department for Digital, Culture, Media and Sport (DCMS), Arts Council England, Historic England and The National Lottery Heritage Fund.
+The criteria for the Museum Estate and Development Fund (MEND) have been set by the Department for Culture, Media and Sport (DCMS), Arts Council England, Historic England and The National Lottery Heritage Fund.
 The grants are administered, awarded and monitored by Arts Council England.
-Funding has been provided by DCMS.
+Funding is provided by DCMS.